ashomah/ie_pandas/README.md

 &nbsp;

 #### Developers
 The environment *only_np.yml* has been prepared to avoid uncontrolled dependencies during development.
-It contains:
+Available in `/environment`, it contains:
 * Python | version 3.7.3
 * Pip | version 19.0.3
 * Numpy | version 1.16.2